-Your physical therapist will assess how you move as it relates to your sport.
-This is a holistic approach to identify not only the site of injury, but the true source of any pain, weakness and dysfunction.
+Activcore physical therapists assess how you move as it relates to your sport.
+They apply a holistic approach to identify not only the site of injury, but the true source of any pain, weakness and dysfunction.
 Addressing the underlying cause is absolutely essential for healing an injury, preventing recurrence, and keeping you healthy and at a peak level of performance.
 The progression of your physical therapy treatments should be a reflection of the type of activity you are trying to get back to doing.

 • Achilles strain / tear / tendinopathy